June 16, 2020

 One more shot.
 Remember Paul’s letter to the Church in Philippi, at 2:5-11, where he put it this way:

 Have the same mind in you that was in Christ Jesus, who being in very nature God, did not consider equality with God something to be grasped, but made himself nothing; and taking on the nature of a servant, being made in human likeness and found in the appearance of a man, he humbled himself, and became obedient to death; even death on a cross.
 Therefore God highly exalted him. . . .,” and you know the rest of the story.

 There’s a massive difference in doing service oriented things and taking on the nature of a servant.
 It’s only when we can walk away from every other source of worth and stake our identity solely and securely on the nature God bestows upon us as his sons and daughters—only then are we free to take on the nature of a servant.

 Our Father in Heaven, we marvel at the amazing grace you have shown us in your son, Jesus Christ.
 Lead me to share in the very nature of his relationship with you; to know your deep and abiding love for myself, just as I am, apart from anything I have done or failed to do; to know the favor of a son or daughter.
 Come Holy Spirit, and heal the brokenness in my core identity and lead me into a way of serving you and others from that core wellness.
 I pray in Jesus’ name.
 Amen.

 1. Is your Christian discipleship staying in the shallow end of doing service oriented things, or are you launching out into the depths of knowing your identity in Jesus Christ, where you can truly take on the nature of a servant.

-2. If you’ve got a few more minutes today, let yourself soak in this song, another one making its rounds through the church.
+2. If you’ve got a few more minutes today, let yourself soak in this song, another one with ongoing deep impact throughout the church.
 It builds on these same ideas.